oracle/bpftune/docs/bpftune-neigh.rst

           Can occur if garbage collection isn't run quickly enough or we are full with entries not subject to garbage collection.

-          In former case, auto-tune by reducing gc_thresh2 since this will make GC run more quickly.
-Algorithm used is to reduce gc_thresh2 by 5% of the value between gc_thresh1 (below which no GC happens) and gc_thresh2 (after which GC kicks in after 5 sec).
-By doing this, we ensure garbage collection happens well before table becomes full.
+          In former case, we could auto-tune by reducing gc_thresh2 since this makes GC run more quickly.

           In the latter case, with a large number (75% or more) of exempt from GC entries, garbage collection won't help so we have to increase gc_thresh3.
 This is done on a per-table basis via netlink, so the resource costs are limitied rather than setting a system-wide tunable.
+Size is increased by 25% of the current value (so 1024 -> 1280, etc).

           Note that by increasing gc_thresh3 only, garbage collection gets gets more time to run from table sized gc_thresh2 until we reach gc_thresh3.
+So it effectively helps with both scenarios.

         - neighbor table thrashing: too-aggressive GC eviction might lead to excessive overhead in re-estabilishing L3->L2 reachability information.
+TBD.

         Tunables: